Hudspeth County

 Fort Hancock Community Flood Knowledge Collection Project

-Fort Hancock is a community in Hudspeth County that experiences unique challenges due to frequent flash flooding and non-traditional/unregulated housing and community berm construction.
+Fort Hancock is a community in Hudspeth County that experiences unique challenges due to frequent flash flooding, non-traditional/unregulated housing, and community berm construction.
 Roads and bridges washing out are a particular danger and concern to the county.

 The DRIP team and county leaders decided on this unique pilot project designed specifically to address the “data desert” found in small, underserved communities like Fort Hancock.
-This project will develop a process to collect community-held knowledge (such as photos; verbal descriptions of water lines and dates of major storms leading to flooding; and verbal identification of areas/locations prone to flooding, etc.) to inform future mapping and modeling products.
-The main product will be a systematic collection of data focused on documenting and describing flooding in this flash-flood vulnerable community.
-Supplementary products to display the information such as a “hot spot” map or other visualizations will also be considered as time and resources allow.
+This project developed a process to collect community-held knowledge (such as photos; verbal descriptions of water lines and dates of major storms leading to flooding; and verbal identification of areas/locations prone to flooding, etc.) to inform future mapping and modeling products.

-to gather evidence of flooding to support grant/funding applications and policy/planning decision making.
-This will be a door-to-door data collection effort using trained community members to build community-driven flood hazard maps.
+Gathered evidence of flooding to support grant/funding applications and policy/planning decision making.
+This was a door-to-door data collection effort using trained community members to build community-driven flood hazard maps.

-DRIP team meets with Hudspeth County to share flood maps.
+DRIP team met with Hudspeth County to share flood maps.

 Pictured left to right: Nick Diaz, TAMU; Yifan Xu, UT; Dr. Keri Stephens, UT; Joanna MacKenzie, Hudspeth County Judge; Monty Dozier, TAMU AgriLife; and Jamil Moutran, Emergency Management Coordinator, Hudspeth County.

-DRIP team meeting in Fort Hancock to discuss flooding.
+DRIP team met in Fort Hancock to discuss flooding.

 Pictured left to right: Sergio Quijas, Commissioner, District 2 Hudspeth County; Dr. Keri Stephens, UT; and Dr. Andrew Juan, TAMU.